-Given the lack of sufficient data due to school closure which have impacted assessment results, we will continue to support our EL students through previously implemented activities and strategies.
+Given the collective trauma experienced by, which have impacted assessment results, we will continue to support our EL students through previously implemented activities and strategies.

 English Language support from an English Language Interventionist.
 Tier II, Tier III, and E3D groups take place before and during school.
 Instructional Assistants provide support in the classroom.